letoncse7/FastPayMagento2Extension/README.md

 Step 3: Upload FastPay (Magento 2 Payment Module) inside of app/code dirrectory.

-Step 4: Now go to your server root and Upload cacheflush.php, updatemodule.php.
+Step 4: Now Run the command line and go to your project root directory.

 Step 5: Run The following command into command line: -

 	5.1: php bin/magento setup:upgrade
 	5.2: php bin/magento setup:static-content:deploy -f
-	5.3: php bin/magento clean:cache
+	5.3: php bin/magento cache:clean
 	5.4: php bin/magento cache:flush
+	5.5: php bin/magento index:reindex

+Step 6: Navigate to SYSTEM> Cache Management: Select all Cache type and click on Flush Magento Cache.
+Or you can do step 5.3, 5.4 & 5.5 to update module and flush cache.

-Step 6: Log in to your Magento admin account.
+Step 7: Log in to your Magento admin account.

-Step 7: Navigate to STORES > Configuration > SALES > Payment Methods > Other Payment Methods: > Fastpay Payment Gateway : then follow below steps
+Step 8: Navigate to STORES > Configuration > SALES > Payment Methods > Other Payment Methods: > Fastpay Payment Gateway : then follow below steps

 - Enabled : Yes (If No then Make it Yes).
 - Title : Set your own title what you want to see in checkout page.